 We have a propane wall heater on the outside of the shed.
-And this helps keep the shed warm enough for the generators to start even when it's well below zero.
+This helps keep the shed warm enough for the generators to start even when it's well below zero.

 5. Adjust Our Solar Panels For Winter Sun

-Another reality of living off the grid in winter is making adjustments for alternative energy sources, like solar panels.
+Another reality of living off the grid in winter is adjusting for alternative energy sources, like solar panels.
 Each autumn, we adjust the solar panels on our roof to maximize the sunlight during the winter.